 CMS has not released a full Comprehensive Error Rate Testing (CERT) report since 2016.
 But, the 2018 supplemental report provides ample information about areas of risk, error and concern in medical practice coding.

 CMS hires an independent contractor to randomly review claims of all types, Part A, Part B, durable medical equipment, and home health services from all parts of the country.
 The claims for review are selected at random, and only services with over 30 claim lines (only codes that are in the sample at least 30 times) are included in the analysis of improper payments.
 Improper payments include overpayments and underpayments.
+Both are calculated in the error rate.

 Audit requests from a CMS contractor